Unforgiven (1999): Storylines

 On the August 26 episode of SmackDown!, Luna Vachon involved herself in the WWF Women's Champion Ivory's Evening Gown match against Tori.
 Luna later got involved in a brawl between Ivory and Tori on Raw is War on September 6.
 A week later on Raw is War, Luna was attacked by Ivory during her match with Jeff Jarrett.
 This led to a match between Ivory and Luna for the Women's Championship at Unforgiven.
 On the September 23 episode of SmackDown!, Luna offered to make their bout a Hardcore match which Ivory accepted.

 At SummerSlam, Ken Shamrock defeated Steve Blackman in a Lion's Den match.
 On the September 2 episode of SmackDown!, Blackman tried to attack Shamrock after Shamrock's match with Val Venis but Shamrock attacked Blackman.
 When Blackman recovered, he vented his anger on Venis by attacking him.
 Blackman attacked Venis again after Venis' match against Big Show on Raw is War on September 6.
 Venis took his revenge by costing Blackman, a WWF European Championship match against Mark Henry and a standard match against Shawn Stasiak, leading to a match between Venis and Blackman at Unforgiven.

 At SummerSlam, Road Dogg announced that he would challenge the winner of the WWF Hardcore Championship match between Al Snow and Big Boss Man on the following night on Raw is War.
 However, Road Dogg was interrupted by Chris Jericho and as a result, Jericho and Road Dogg began feuding with each other.
 During Road Dogg's scheduled Hardcore Championship match against Al Snow on Raw is War, Jericho began brawling with Road Dogg.
-As a result, the match resulted in a no contest.
+As a result, the match resulted in a no-contest.
 On the August 26 episode of SmackDown!, Jericho powerbombed Road Dogg through a table during a match between the two.
 Jericho continued to assault Road Dogg after the match by applying the Walls of Jericho.
 On the September 2 episode of SmackDown!, Road Dogg's D-Generation X (DX) teammate X-Pac wrestled Jericho as he attempted to avenge Jericho's assault on Road Dogg but the match resulted in a no contest after interference by the Unholy Alliance (The Undertaker and Big Show).
-Jericho was also feuding with Ken Shamrock at the time due to attacking him with a chair prior to Shamrock's scheduled match with Val Venis.
+Jericho was also feuding with Ken Shamrock at the time due to attacking him with a chair before Shamrock's scheduled match with Val Venis.
 It would lead to a match between the two at Unforgiven.
 However, on the September 23 episode of SmackDown!, Shamrock was badly injured after losing a First Blood match to Jericho and left WWF.
 As a result, X-Pac replaced Shamrock as Jericho's opponent at Unforgiven.